-The PREO Programme has allocated €1,200,000 to this round of Action Learning Projects.
-It is anticipated that there will be 3-4 funding rounds (including this round) until 2023 with the objective to fund up to 30 Action Learning Projects.
-We expect project proposals to be in the range of €100,000-€200,000 but will consider project proposals up to €300,000 in value.
+The PREO Programme has allocated \$3,600,000 to this round of Action Learning Projects.
+It is anticipated that there will be three funding rounds (inclusive of this round) until 2027 and including the grantees supported in 2022, our objective is to fund up to 44 Action Learning Projects from the follow-on financing received from our donors.
+We expect project proposals to be in the range of \$100,000-\$200,000 but will consider project proposals of up to \$300,000 in value.

-Application Procedure
+E. Application Procedure